 With over 300 million members, LinkedIn is a powerhouse of professional connections.
-LinkedIn has been quietly adding features to its site and although tiny tweaks have been popping up over the past year, it seems that LinkedIn is primed to be the next overnight success.
-While LinkedIn doesn’t have the glam look of Pinterest or the speed of Twitter, it does have a huge population of people ready to connect and grow their own personal networks and expertise.
+LinkedIn has been quietly adding features to its site, and although tiny tweaks have been popping up over the past year, it seems that LinkedIn is primed to be the subsequent overnight success.
+While LinkedIn doesn't have the glam look of Pinterest or the speed of Twitter, it does have a considerable population of people ready to connect and grow their networks and expertise.

-Here are some basic ways that you can optimize your LinkedIn presence and show the world what you’ve got going on professionally.
+Here are some basic ways to optimize your LinkedIn presence and show the world what you've got going on professionally.